sebastiano123-c/DroneIno/README.md

 - on flight camera streaming;
 - set camera settings;
 - set PID parameters;
-- pitch, roll, altitude pressure, flight mode and battery telemetry system;
+- pitch, roll, altitude pressure, flight mode and battery telemetry system.

 First of all, upload the [WiFiTelemetry](https://github.com/sebastiano123-c/DroneIno/tree/main/WiFiTelemetry) sketch to your ESP32-CAM.

 Then, power the ESP32-CAM with the 5V pin of the ESP32 board and connect the ESP32-CAM GND to the one of the ESP32.
 The two boards can talk to each other using the UART communication reached by connecting:
 - GPIO_3 pin of the ESP32-CAM to the GPIO_25 of the ESP32 board;
-- GPIO_1 pin of the ESP32-CAM to the GPIO_26 of the ESP32 board;
+- GPIO_1 pin of the ESP32-CAM to the GPIO_26 of the ESP32 board.

 ### **SD card for data storage**
 You can also save your flight data on a SD card.
 All you need is:
 - a SD card formatted in FAT32 and put it into you ESP32-CAM;
-- create a folder named 'src';
+- create a folder named `src`;
-- create a file called 'config.txt' in which you need only to write (the order is important!):
+- create a file called `config.txt` in which you need only to write (the order is important!):
 ```
 PID_P_GAIN_ROLL
 PID_I_GAIN_ROLL